roman-milk/roman-milk.github.io/my-fair-slut.md

  "No, that's not it."
 I stopped him.
 "I want to.
 Oh god I want to, Jim.
 I love you, Jim.
 I'm in love with you."

  Surprise spread over his face.
 I smiled and giggled, "What's so hard to believe?
 You're an amazing man.
 You're the first real man I've ever met.
 I love you so much!
 But I don't want to be your rebound.
 If we ever get together I want it to be because you love me."
-Report_Story #3